idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 The "hocus-pocus" is important -- though the details aren't as it's a bit bespoke -- in that if the result of the variable lookup does not have a VM variable array index associated with it then we generate one right now.
-We *are* defining the variable.
-It definitely exists.
+We *are* defining the variable, it definitely exists.

 Almost done.
-We now have an existing or new (top level) variable in our hands so we can do the real action, the assignment:
+We now have an existing or new (top level) variable in our hands so we can do the real action, the assignment which, given that assignment, ``=`` or the :lname:`Scheme`-ish ``set!``, needs to be handled in its own right simply means we can jump on the back of
+it:

 .. code-block:: c